-Prerequisites: English 9 Credits: 0.5 credits per semester
+Prerequisites: English 9

-English 11 (Semester 1 & 2)

-\AP Language Ávailable (see description)
+(Semester 1 & 2) \AP Language Available (see description)

 In this course, the writing and insights of authors throughout history are collected in a fictitious newspaper called "The Virtual Times."
 Students will gain an appreciation of American literature and learn about the times in which it was written.